josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 *   Check all internal dependencies.
     *   For custom classes or interfaces used in components or service, check whether they depend on additional classes or interfaces that also need to be migrated
     *   Similarly, if your library code depends on a service, that service needs to be migrated
-    *   If your library code or its templates depend on other libraries \(such as Angular Material, for instance\), you must configure your library with those dependencies
+    *   If your library code or the associated templates depend on other libraries \(such as Angular Material, for instance\), you must configure your library with those dependencies

 *   Consider how you provide services to client applications.